easybuilders/easybuild-tutorial/docs/2022-isc22/integration_lumi.md

     The HPE Cray PE works with a universal compiler wrapper that sets some optimisation options for the supported compilers and sets the flags to compile and link with the MPI, optimised scientific libraries and some other libraries provided with the PE.
 It does so based on which modules are loaded.
-The CPU and GPU targets and the MPI fabric library are selected trhough so-called target modules, typically loaded during shell initialisation, while compiler, MPI and scientific libraries are typically loaded through the so-called * PrgEnv*  modules (one for each supported compiler).
+The CPU and GPU targets and the MPI fabric library are selected through so-called target modules, typically loaded during shell initialisation, while compiler, MPI and scientific libraries are typically loaded through the so-called * PrgEnv*  modules (one for each supported compiler).
 The CrayEnv software stack module will take care of ensuring that a proper